openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_basic.rst

 Run cell deployment
 ___________________
-To deploy the overcloud we can use use the same `overcloud deploy` command as it was used to deploy the `overcloud` stack and add the created export environment files:
+To deploy the overcloud we can use the same `overcloud deploy` command as it was used to deploy the `overcloud` stack and add the created export environment files: